jqwik-team/jqwik/docs/user-guide.md

 ### 0.8.11-SNAPSHOT

-- Removed functionality behind `Reporting.FALSIFIED` because it did the wrong thing :-(
+- Reporting with `Reporting.FALSIFIED` now reports much less, and hopefully no wrong values anymore.

 ### 0.8.10